hamsoftug/hamsoftug.github.io/_posts/2018-09-30-why-I-am-starting-a-data-science-blog.md

 This blog is (at least as of today) hosted alongside the rest of my personal website on [Github Pages](https://pages.github.com/).
 It uses [Jekyll](https://jekyllrb.com/) for simplicity when writing new posts.

-I have made the repository public and open-source.
-You can check it out over [here](https://github.com/alvarorobledo/blog.hamsoftug.com).

 ## Wrapping it up